eco-steward's GREEN LEARNING TOUR

 (Photo to the right of the meadows at Drovers Road Preserve courtesy of David Tuch, VP Equinox Environmental.)

-So we have been touring various eco-communities in the Asheville, NC area to find out what this is all about.
+So I have been touring various eco-communities in the Asheville, NC area to find out what this is all about.
 We started with Hickory Nut Forest.
 (Worth your visit!)
 Today we are traveling with Eco Certified® Real Estate Consultant, Bill Westel to check out Drovers Road Preserve, a favorite of the Garden Club, and another conservation neighborhood just outside of Asheville in Fairview, NC..
 As it turns out, this eco-community is just down the road from Hickory Nut Forest . . .only about 20 minutes from the many amenities in downtown Asheville.

 Bill likes to say how Equinox Environmental Consultation and Design had a hand in this eco-community.
 He will tell ya' that "The people at Equinox really are a dedicated group of professionals that are capable of handling a wide variety of developments from small residential conservation easement subdivisions in urban areas to 1000+ acre multi-family developments.
 They have a diverse team of skilled people ... an Environmental Land Planner ...a Landscape and Environmental designer... with a Field Biologist, a Botanist, an Environmental Scientist, and a Land Planner/Landscape designer."